 Hospitalisations for intentional self-harm, by age, sex and mechanism, Australia, 2008–09 to 2020–21.

-The line graph shows the age-specific rates of intentional self-harm hospitalisations for persons of all ages from 2008–09 to 2019–20 by method of self-harm.
-Users can also choose to view age-specific rate, numbers and proportion of hospitalisations for intentional self-harm by sex for each age group.
-From 2008–09 to 2019–20, the highest rates of intentional self-harm hospitalisations by method were for self-poisoning by drugs in the nonopioid analgesics, antipyretics and antirheumatics drugs category, which has been the highest rate of mechanism also in 2012–13 and 2016–17.
-For all other years anti-epileptic, sedative-hypnotic, anti-parkinsonism and psychotropic drugs category, which for all years except 2016–17, were more than twice the rates of the second highest category, non-opioid analgesics, antipyretics and anti-rheumatics.
+The line graph shows the age-specific rates of intentional self-harm hospitalisations for persons of all ages from 2008–09 to 2020–21 by method of self-harm.
+Users can also choose to view age-specific rate, numbers, and proportion of hospitalisations for intentional self-harm by sex for each age group.
+From 2008–09 to 2020–21, the highest rates of intentional self-harm hospitalisations by method were for self-poisoning by drugs in the nonopioid analgesics, antipyretics and antirheumatics drugs category, which has been the highest rate of mechanism also in 2012–13 and 2016–17.
+For all other years anti-epileptic, sedative-hypnotic, anti-parkinsonism and psychotropic drugs was the highest category.
 The third highest rates during the 10-year period were for self-injury with sharp object.

 Between 2008–09 and 2020–21, the 2 most common methods of self-harm resulting in hospitalisation were:

 Contact with sharp objects (X78) was another common method of self-harm resulting in hospitalisation.

-Hanging (X70) and Gas (X67) were the only methods of intentional self-harm that resulted in more hospitalisations of males than females in 2019–20 (551 and 287 hospitalisations, and 129 and 35 hospitalisations, respectively).
+Hanging (X70) and Gas (X67) were the only methods of intentional self-harm that resulted in more male hospitalisations than female in 2020–21 (507 and 314 hospitalisations, and 133 and 33 hospitalisations, respectively).

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.